dansman805/gm0/source/docs/robot-design/arms/index.rst

-Arms
+awms
 ====

-Arms are another way to achieve extension past the 18” x 18” dimension of the robot.
-Unlike linear extensions, arms require lots of torque - a standard 40:1 or even 60:1 gearbox will not be suitable in most applications.
-For example, many teams will run a 256:1 gearbox for their rotation motor.
+awms awe a-anothew way to a-achieve extension past the 18” x-x 18” dimension of the wobot. òωó u-unwike wineaw extensions, (ꈍᴗꈍ) awms w-wequiwe wots of towque - a standawd 40:1 ow even 60:1 g-geawbox wiww nyot be suitabwe i-in most appwications. >w< f-fow e-exampwe, rawr x3 many teams wiww wun a 256:1 geawbox fow theiw wotation motow.
+(U ᵕ U❁)

-.. attention:: Such motors must be very well supported, or else the motor may torque itself free from its mount.
+.. attention:: such motows m-must be vewy weww suppowted, (⑅˘꒳˘) ow ewse the motow may towque itsewf fwee fwom its m-mount. rawr x3

-Rarely should an arm be directly mounted to the driving motor.
-Instead, torque should be transferred via gear, chain, or belt.
-Large arms can also be hard to control (with the addition of momentum adding load to the gearbox, it is hard to stop a three-foot arm that weighs five pounds quickly without breaking a gearbox).
-In many cases, this issue can be mitigated with software (see the :doc:`../../software/control-loops` section).
+wawewy s-shouwd an awm be diwectwy mounted t-to the dwiving motow.
+(U ᵕ U❁) instead, towque shouwd be twansfewwed via g-geaw, ʘwʘ chain, ow bewt. (///ˬ///✿) wawge awms c-can awso be h-hawd to contwow (with t-the addition o-of momentum adding woad to the g-geawbox, >w< it is hawd to stop a thwee-foot awm that w-weighs five p-pounds quickwy without b-bweaking a geawbox). σωσ in many cases, ʘwʘ this issue can be mitigated w-with softwawe (see the :doc:`../../softwawe/contwow-woops` s-section). >w<

-Depending on the application and implementation, arms can be either faster or slower than extension options.
+depending on the appwication and impwementation, (˘ω˘) awms can be eithew f-fastew ow swowew than extension options.
+OwO

-The different types of arms in FTC include single arm, chain bar and multi-axis arms.
+the diffewent t-types of awms in ftc incwude singwe awm, o.O c-chain baw and m-muwti-axis awms. ʘwʘ

-Advantages
+a-advantages
 ----------

-- Single bar arms can be relatively simple to build.
+- singwe baw awms can be wewativewy simpwe to buiwd. (⑅˘꒳˘)
-- Arms can be useful in low-load applications;
+- awms can be usefuw in wow-woad appwications;
-  however, most mechanisms in FTC are not very light.
+  howevew, o.O m-most mechanisms i-in ftc awe n-nyot vewy wight. -.-

-Disadvantages
+d-disadvantages
 -------------

-- Arms require an insane amount of torque, and in order to do so, teams must purchase high-torque gearboxes, such as `UltraPlanetary gearbox from REV <https://www.revrobotics.com/rev-41-1600/>`_, or the more expensive VersaPlanetary (potentially Lite) and NeveRest Sport.
-One can also use the high gear ratio `goBILDA planetary gearbox motors <https://www.gobilda.com/yellow-jacket-planetary-gear-motors>`_.
+- a-awms wequiwe a-an insane amount of towque, (ꈍᴗꈍ) and in owdew to do s-so, >w< teams must puwchase high-towque g-geawboxes, ʘwʘ such as `uwtwapwanetawy g-geawbox fwom w-wev <https://www.wevwobotics.com/wev-41-1600/>`_, (⑅˘꒳˘) ow the mowe expensive vewsapwanetawy (potentiawwy wite) and n-nyevewest spowt.
+(U ᵕ U❁) one can awso use the high geaw w-watio `gobiwda pwanetawy geawbox motows <https://www.gobiwda.com/yewwow-jacket-pwanetawy-geaw-motows>`_.
+(U ﹏ U)

-- While single arms may be more simple, they cannot provide enough extension for most games.
+- whiwe s-singwe awms may be mowe simpwe, σωσ t-they cannot p-pwovide enough extension f-fow most g-games. òωó

-Types of Arms
+types of awms
 -------------

 .. toctree::